-• Nausea and Vomiting
+Nausea and Vomiting

 Some patients have nausea and possibly even vomiting as a result of their radiation treatments.
 If this happens, you should tell a member of your Radiation Treatment Team.
-Medications can be used to help with the nausea, and as well you will be given an information sheet with suggestions for managing any nausea.
+Medications can be used to help with the nausea, and the Radiation Oncologist may change your dose of Decadron.